The Singer 15 Class

 New parts (and complications)

-Bobbins (Singer part # 2073) and shuttles are still available thanks to the long-beak continuing to be used in industrial machines used in the shoe making industry.
+Bobbins (Singer part # 2073) and shuttles (Singer part # 6028) are still available thanks to the long-beak continuing to be used in industrial machines used in the shoe making industry.

 Feet are low shank, and while technically any low shank domestic foot suitable for straight stitching will fit, there are feeding issues with hinged feet because of the feed dog design.
 This means that many modern feet, including clip shank, are not suitable so I recommend keeping an eye out for vintage feet.